About the Firm

 - Represented hundreds of thousands of defrauded consumers against corporations who committed unfair and deceptive practices and sold defective products.

-- Received global acclaim for freeing the copyright to “Happy Birthday,” the world’s most famous song.
+- Received global acclaim for freeing the copyrights to “Happy Birthday To You,” the world’s most famous song, and “We Shall Overcome,” the most powerful song of the 20th century, according to the Library of Congress.